 - Create a list of names (sometimes the one you picked out just doesn’t fit, so have some backups).

 - Put a few towels in your car in case your water breaks before you get to the hospital.

-If you get this all done and still have the itch to clean, rearrange, or refinish go for it.
+If you get this all done and still have the itch to clean, rearrange, or refinish, go for it.
 Just remember to take it easy and rest often.
-As a rule of thumb I always ask myself “is my husband going to flip if he finds out I’ve done this?” if the answer is YES, I try to restrain myself, because it usually means I shouldn’t be doing it while 9 + months pregnant.
-If you really want to do it anyways, at least give him the courtesy of alerting him before hand and inviting him to join you.
+As a rule of thumb I always ask myself “Is my husband going to flip if he finds out I’ve done this?” if the answer is YES, I try to restrain myself because it usually means I shouldn’t be doing it while 9 + months pregnant.
+If you really want to do it anyway, at least give him the courtesy of alerting him beforehand and inviting him to join you.